mobify/mobify-code-style/javascript/README.md

 The function expression is clearly recognisable as what it really is (a variable with a function value).
 Additionally, it helps organize code so that all variable declarations appear at the top of a file, and invocations follow.
 This gives some predictablity when others are reading your code, allowing for a more consistent structure.

+Function expressions are subject to [hoisting](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting), and as such declaring functions as expressions will result in their being hoisted to the top of their enclosing function or global code.

 ````javascript
 // bad
 function foo () {